NetCoreTemplates/vue-nuxt/README.md

 ## Install Dependencies

-After creating your project install your client App dependencies with:
+After creating your project go to your `ProjectName` folder and install your client App dependencies with:

     $ npm install

+If your IDE doesn't automatically install your .NET NuGet Dependencies, you can manually install them with:

+    $ dotnet restore

 ## Dev Workflow